-At this Summit, 2013 was proclaimed the Iberoamerican Year for the Labour Inclusion of People with Disabilities.
+At this Summit, the year 2013 was proclaimed as the Iberoamerican Year for the Labour Inclusion of People with Disabilities.
 This proposal was jointly put forward by Ecuador and Spain, echoing a suggestion presented by ONCE through FOAL (its Foundation for Latin America) and by CERMI (the Spanish Committee of Representatives of People with Disabilities).

-During the summit state leaders recognised the need to strengthen public policies, initiatives and efforts to ensure the full and effective labour inclusion of people with disabilities, and foster policies towards growth and the projection and encouragement of small and medium-sized enterprises.
+During this summit, the different state leaders recognised the need for strengthening public policies, initiatives and efforts to ensure the full and effective labour inclusion of people with disabilities, as well as the promotion of growth policies and the projection and the encouragement of small and medium-sized enterprises.

-The summit set out 2013 as a step forward without return, from which labour inclusion can be an effective reality.
-As expressed in the official communiqué, "inclusion in employment not only guarantees their [persons with disabilities] social integration; it's positive economic and social impacts also extend to the entire community, enabling it to take advantage of a valuable human capital, which promotes social cohesion and reactivates the economies in Iberoamerican countries".
+The summit championed for 2013 to become a move forward without return, from which labour inclusion can be an effective reality.
+As expressed in the official release, "not only labour inclusion guarantees their social integration.
+Its positive economic and social impacts are also extended to the whole community, enabling to take advantage of a valuable human capital, which promotes social cohesion and reactivates the economy of the Iberoamerican countries".

-For this reason, the heads of state attending the summit made a commitment "to promote inclusive growth policies with equity and based on decent work".
-They also committed to taking the necessary measures to eliminate institutional barriers caused by the invisibility of people with disabilities within their respective legislations.
+For this reason, the state leaders present at the summit made a compromise "to promote inclusive growth policies with equity and based on decent work".
+They also made a compromise to take the necessary measures to eliminate the institutional barriers caused by the invisibility of people with disabilities within their respective legislations.

-Taking into account Agreement 159 of the International Labour Organization (ILO) on the professional re-adaptation and employment of people with disabilities, they also recalled the right to work of people with disabilities on an equal opportunity basis regarding gender.
+Taking into account the Agreement 159 of the International Labour Organization (ILO) on the professional re-adaptation and the employment of people with disabilities, they also remembered the right to work of people with disabilities on an equal opportunity basis regarding gender.

-The leaders called for the private sector to raise awareness around the potential that people with disabilities have, and to eradicate all prejudices and stereotypes that are not only old-fashioned but which have also become obsolete in the 21st century.
+These political leaders called for the private sector to gain awareness about the potential that people with disabilities have, and to eradicate all prejudices and stereotypes that, not only are old-fashioned, but which have also become obsolete in the 21st century.

-The proclamation of 2013 as the Iberoamerican Year for the Labour Inclusion of People with Disabilities constitutes a unique opportunity to show the direction that public policies and civil society's actions must take in order to incorporate people with disabilities into the labour market.
+The proclamation of 2013 as the Iberoamerican Year for the Labour Inclusion of People with Disabilities, constitutes a unique opportunity to show the direction that public policies and civil society's actions must take in order to incorporate people with disabilities into the labour market.

-Up to now, there is no doubt disability is a pluralistic social and personal reality in Latin America.
+Up to now, there is no doubt that disability is a pluralistic social and personal reality in Latin America.
 However, there are still challenges left.
-For instance, a percentage of people experience particularly excruciating levels of exclusion and suffer discrimination within specific groups.
-This group must become an urgent priority in public policies.
+For instance, there is a percentage of people that experiences particularly excruciating levels of exclusion and suffer discrimination factors within specific groups.
+These must become an urgent priority within public policies.

-Women with disabilities are among these specifically vulnerable groups, as are indigenous people with disabilities, immigrants or people belonging to an ethnic minority or with a different sexual orientation, people with multiple disabilities, children with disabilities, people with disabilities who cannot represent themselves, people who live in rural areas, and people who suffer the stigma associated with mental illness.
+Among these specifically vulnerable groups we can mention women with disabilities; indigenous people with disabilities; immigrants or people belonging to an ethnic minority or with a different sexual orientation; people with multiple disabilities; children with disabilities; people with disabilities who cannot represent themselves; people who live in rural areas; and people who have a stigma associated with mental illness.

-Achieving complete equality for people with disabilities in comparison to the rest of the population, as well as securing their full social emancipation in Latin America, will depend on the interested parties' clear awareness that they must take control of their lives and design their own future.
+The achievement of a complete equal status for people with disabilities in comparison to the rest of people, as well as their full social emancipation in Latin America, will depend on the interested parties' clear awareness that they must take control of their lives and design their own future.

-Within a social context, this awareness is expressed through the joint work and the unified action that the associative network represents, which is essential for advancing with regard to the rights of people with disabilities
+Within a social context, this awareness is expressed through the joint work and the unified action that the associative network represents, which is essential for the advancement with regard to the rights of people with disabilities.